simplistix/sybil/docs/parsers.rst

 An additional option flag, :attr:`sybil.parsers.doctest.FIX_BYTE_UNICODE_REPR`, is provided.
-When used, this flag causes byte and unicode literals in doctest expected output to be rewritten such that they are compatible with the version of Python with with the tests are executed.
+When used, this flag causes byte and unicode literals in doctest expected output to be rewritten such that they are compatible with the version of Python with which the tests are executed.
 If your example output includes either ``b'...'`` or ``u'...'`` and your code is expected to run under both Python 2 and Python 3, then you will likely need this option.

 The parser is used by instantiating :class:`sybil.parsers.doctest.DocTestParser` with the required options and passing it as an element in the list passed as the ``parsers`` parameter to :class:`~sybil.Sybil`.

+.. _capture-codeblock:

 codeblock
 ---------